Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

-Returning to automata theory, we can discuss a similar refinement question on CFL functions in hope that we resolve it without any unproven assumption, such as the separation of the polynomial(-time) hierarchy.
-In this line of research, the first important step was taken by Kobayashi \cite{Kob69} in 1969.
+Returning to automata theory, we can discuss a similar refinement question on CFL functions in hope that we resolve it without any unproven assumption, such as the separation of the polynomial hierarchy.
+Along this line of research, the first important step was taken by Kobayashi \cite{Kob69} in 1969.
 He gave an affirmative answer to the refinement question on \emph{multi-valued partial NFA functions}, which are computed by \emph{one-way nondeterministic finite automata} (or \emph{nfa's}, in short) with write-only output tapes; namely, multi-valued partial NFA functions can be refined by appropriate single-valued partial NFA functions.
-Konstantinidis, Santean, and Yu \cite{KSY07} discussed the same question on multi-valued partial CFL functions.
-They managed to obtain a partial affirmative answer but left the whole question open, probably due to a technical limitation of their algebraic treatments of CFL functions.
+Konstantinidis, Santean, and Yu \cite{KSY07} discussed a similar question concerning multi-valued partial CFL functions.
+They managed to obtain a partial affirmative answer but unfortunately they left the whole question open.

 This paper is focused on CFL functions whose output values are produced by npda's that halt in linear time\footnote{This linear time-bound ensures that every CFL function produces only at most an exponential number of output values and it therefore becomes an NP function.
 This fact naturally extends a well-known containment of $\cfl\subseteq\np$.
-If no execution time bound is imposed, on the contrary, then a function computed by an npda that nondeterministically produces every string on its output tape on each input also becomes a ``valid'' CFL function.} (that is, all computation paths terminate in time $O(n)$, where $n$ is the size of input) with write-only output tapes.
+If no execution time bound is imposed, on the contrary, then a function computed by an npda that nondeterministically produces every string on its output tape on each input also becomes a ``valid'' CFL function but such the function is no longer an NP function.} (that is, all computation paths terminate in time $O(n)$, where $n$ is the size of input) with write-only output tapes.
 By adopting succinct notations from \cite{Yam11,Yam14b}, we express as $\cflmv$ the collection of all such CFL functions and we also write $\cflsv$ for a collection of all single-valued partial functions in $\cflmv$.
 As a concrete example of our CFL function, let us consider $f$ defined by setting $f(1^n\#x)$ to be the set of all substrings of $x$ of length between $1$ and $n$, exactly when $1\leq n\leq |x|$.
-This function $f$ is a multi-valued partial CFL function and the following function $g$ is an obvious refinement of $f$: let $g(1^n\#x)$ be composed only of the first symbol of $x$ whenever $1\leq n\leq|x|$.
+This function $f$ is a multi-valued partial CFL function and the following function $g$ is an obvious refinement of $f$; the set $g(1^n\#x)$ is composed only of the first symbol of $x$ whenever $1\leq n\leq|x|$.
 Notice that $g$ belongs to $\cflsv$.